Published by Jeremy. Last Updated on January 12, 2024.

 - The Carnegie Science Center – If science is what you (or your kids) want to learn about, this museum has it.
 From the natural world to robotics, sports science, and more, the Science Center has just about everything.
 Be sure to go outside and explore the USS Requin– a Tench-class submarine that is open for tours.

-- The Children’s Museum – The region’s premier children’s museum.
+- The Children's Museum – The region's premier children's museum with a great quarterly 21+ night.

 - The National Aviary – The country's largest aviary is located in the North Side and bird lovers will get their fill seeing hundreds upon hundreds of unique and exotic species.